arpita0911patel/arpita0911patel/README.md

 # Hi there, I'm **Arpita Patel** 👋
-*DevOps Manager • Enterprise Architect • Hydrology Tech Innovator*
+*Assitant Director, DevOps and IT • open-source collaborator*

 Welcome to my GitHub!
-I’m a **DevOps leader and enterprise architect** passionate about building resilient research IT infrastructure, advancing open‑source hydrology tools, and enabling community‑driven science.
+I’m a **Assistant Director of DevOps and IT** passionate about building resilient research IT infrastructure, advancing open‑source tools, and enabling community‑driven science.
 I work at the intersection of **Cloud, HPC, and water modeling** — turning complex workflows into scalable, collaborative solutions.

 ---

 ## 💡 **About Me**
-- **Current Role:** DevOps Manager & Enterprise Architect at [Alabama Water Institute](https://github.com/AlabamaWaterInstitute) and [CIROH-UA](https://github.com/CIROH-UA)
+- **Current Role:** Assitant Director, DevOps and IT at [Alabama Water Institute](https://github.com/AlabamaWaterInstitute) and [CIROH-UA](https://github.com/CIROH-UA)
-- **Focus Areas:** Hybrid cloud + HPC integration, CI/CD automation, containerized modeling frameworks, research‑to‑operations pipelines
+- **Focus Areas:** Hybrid cloud + HPC integration, CI/CD automation, containerized modeling frameworks, research‑to‑operations pipelines, Infrastructure as Code
 - **Passion:** Empowering the hydrology community through open‑source innovation and strategic technical leadership
-- **Community:** Active contributor to CIROH’s technical ecosystem and NOAA‑aligned water modeling initiatives
+- **Community:** Active contributor to CIROH’s open-source ecosystem and NOAA‑aligned water modeling initiatives

 ---